hengyuan-hu/rainbow/README.md

-#Pytorch Implementation of Rainbow
+# Pytorch Implementation of Rainbow

 This repo is a partial implementation of the [Rainbow](https://arxiv.org/pdf/1710.02298.pdf) agent published by researchers from DeepMind.
 The implementation is efficient and of high quality.
-It trains at the speed of 350 frames/s on my personal PC with a 3.5GHz CPU and GTX1080 GPU.
+It trains at the speed of 350 frames/s on a PC with a 3.5GHz CPU and GTX1080 GPU.

 Rainbow is a deep Q learning based agent that combines a bunch of existing techiques such as dueling dqn, distributional dqn, etc. This repo currenly implemented the